 - i.
 Responsible for the appointment, re-appointment and retention, the remuneration and terms of engagement and the oversight of the work of the external auditor; - ii.
 Develop and implement policies on the engagement of the external auditor to supply non-audit services; - iii.
 Prior to the commencement of the audit, discuss with the external auditor the nature, scope and expenses of the audit, and ensure the proper coordination if more than one audit firm is involved in the efforts to secure proper coverage and minimize duplication of efforts; - iv.
 Evaluate and determine the non-audit work, if any, of the external auditor, and periodically review the non-audit fees paid to the external auditor in relation to the total fees paid to same and to the Corporation's overall consultancy expenses.
 The Committee should disallow any non-audit work of the external auditor that will conflict with their duties as an external auditor or may pose a threat to independence2.
-The non-audit work, if allowed, should be disclosed in the Corporation's Annual Report and Annual Corporate Governance Report; - iv.
-At least annually, review and monitor the quality control procedures, the independent auditor's independence, the objectivity and the effectiveness of the audit process in accordance with applicable standards and the experience and qualifications of the independent auditor's senior personnel that are providing audit services to the Corporation; - v.
+The non-audit work, if allowed, should be disclosed in the Corporation's Annual Report; - iv.
+At least annually, review and monitor the quality control procedures, the independent auditor's independence, the objectivity and the effectiveness of the audit process in accordance with applicable standards and the experience and qualifications of the independent auditor's senior personnel that are providing audit services to the Corporation: - v.
 Recommend to the Board the appointment, reappointment, removal and fees of the external auditor, duly accredited by the Commission, who undertakes an independent audit of the Corporation, and provide objective assurance on the manner by which the financial statements should be prepared and presented to the Stockholders; - vi.
-Annually obtain from the external auditor written assurance that the audit was conducted in a manner consistent with the Philippine Standard on Auditing and Philippine Financial Reporting Standards (which should be of equivalent with international standards on Auditing and International Financial Reporting Standards); and vii.
-Review the disposition of the recommendations in the external auditor's management letter.
+Annually obtain from the external auditor written assurance that the audit was conducted in a manner consistent with the Philippine Standard on Auditing and Philippine Financial Reporting Standards (which should be of equivalent with b.

-2 As defined under the Code of Ethics for Professional Accountants b.
 Internal Audit

+2 As defined under the Code of Ethics for Professional Accountants